-I stole the French curve feature from a very expensive commercially available speaker called the NOLA Viper.
+I stole the French curve feature and general design from a very expensive commercially available speaker called the NOLA Viper.
 I think they cost around $9000.
-A square box bores me.

 One of the things I've learned over the many decades of building speakers is that, how they interact with listening room acoustics is just as important as anything else in the design.

 The way I design a speaker is to first look closely at the environment the speaker will be used in.
 Not just acoustically, but also how it will integrate into the rest of the furnishings.
 For me, I appreciate a small footprint on the floor, to fit better in a crowded room, and I didn't want it to be more than about 42 inches tall, so it wouldn't seem so dominating.

 These are the published frequency response graphs, that were allegedly measured in an anechoic chamber.